-1. Comparison of the reference approach with the sectoral approach and international statistics

-42. The estimates of CO_2 emissions in 2007 are 6.7 per cent higher when calculated using the reference approach than when applying the sectoral approach.
+- 1. Comparison of the reference approach with the sectoral approach and international statistics - 42.
+The estimates of CO_2 emissions in 2007 are 6.7 per cent higher when calculated using the reference approach than when applying the sectoral approach.
 Disaggregated by type of fuel, the CO_2 emission estimates calculated using the reference approach are always higher than those calculated using the sectoral approach: 3.9 per cent higher for liquid fuels, 36.2 per cent higher for solid fuels and 4.2 per cent higher for gaseous fuels.
 Austria has provided detailed explanations in the NIR and the CRF tables as regards the observed differences between the two approaches, which are due, among other things, to the fact that in the reference approach the IPCC default NCVs are used, while in the sectoral approach country-specific NCVs are used, to calculate energy consumption.
-In addition, the selected EFs (the carbon content of the fuels) for each of the approaches are difference approach.
+In addition, the selected EFs (the carbon content of the fuels) for each of the approaches are different, especially those for coal.
+The ERT recommends that Austria use country-specific NCVs also in the reference approach.
 The Party informed the ERT that data reported in the reference approach are consistent with data submitted to the International Energy Agency (IEA), and the ERT did not find major differences between the two data sets.